 For General Subjects, the results are derived based on students’ performance in three internal assessment tasks and one external assessment.

-Queensland schools have sole ownership of developing internal assessments according to the courses’ framework and also provide students with a ‘rubric’ that includes - type of the assessment, conditions of administering its parameters and the marking scheme.
+Queensland schools have sole ownership of developing internal assessments according to the courses’ framework.They hence provide students with a ‘rubric’ that includes the:

 Once students have completed the assessment, the school teachers are responsible for marking the assessments using an instrument-specific marking guide (ISMG) provided in the course syllabus.